Skip to main content

 4 mentions Positive Neutral Negative

-Grinding is generally seen as enjoyable and rewarding for leveling up, gaining items, and understanding monster mechanics, but limited inventory space and tedious side quests can diminish the motivation to grind extensively.
-Despite this, normal encounters remain challenging even without grinding.
+Grinding is generally enjoyed for leveling up, acquiring items, and mastering monster mechanics, especially through side missions.
+However, inventory limitations can diminish motivation to grind extensively, while normal encounters remain challenging even without grinding.
+Some find town navigation and side quests tedious, impacting the overall grinding experience.

-• “If I had a larger item storage limit, I would probably be okay grinding a bit to have enough money/items to try powering up my equipment/cooking meals to resist elemental attacks, but I lost the will to do any grinding due to the inventory limitations.”
+• “If I had a larger item storage limit, I would probably be okay grinding a bit to have enough money/items to try powering up my equipment and cooking meals to resist elemental attacks, but I lost the will to do any grinding due to the inventory limitations.”

 • “On normal mode without any grinding, normal encounters are also never pushovers, many of them being able to throw out strong attacks and nasty status effects to keep you on your toes.”